caitlinavner/homework4/README.md

 High scores get to save their initials.

-Really struggled with proper layout and wasn't too sure what the order of my code should be.
+Really struggled with proper layout and wasn't too sure what the order of my code should be and was unsuccessful in creating a timer, keeping score and recording the initials of high scores.